 We are normally not notified of changes in the fight schedule the day of the flight.
 Most flights can be tracked on-line or you can contact the airline.
-We will send you that information along with the flight plan.

 Flights are totally dependent on the weather.
 USDA regulations require certain temperatures while the puppies are on- or off-boarding the plane.
 During flight the temperature is controlled.
 A sudden weather change can cause unavoidable changes in the flight plan.
 This happens only occasionally however we suggest you track the flight for possible changes.
-(This has happened five times in the winter and twice in the summer over many years.)
+(This has happened six times in the winter and twice in the summer over many years.)

 We do not sedate our puppies for flights.
 It is not necessary and most airlines will not accept animals that have been sedated.
 We have been told our puppies arrive very happy and ready to leap in the arms of their new family.